Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 ## {{site.TITLE_SSDLC_SECTESTS_CUSTOMTESTS}}

-1. **Functional Security Tests:** Developer and system acceptance testing SHOULD test implemented functional security requirements (security controls).
+1. **Functional Security Tests:** Developer and system acceptance testing SHOULD test implemented functional security requirements (security controls) such as authentication, authorization, security validation, etc.

-2. **Negative Tests:** Tests SHOULD be both positive and negative (e.g. can an user without proper role access a protected ressource).
+2. **Negative Tests:** Tests SHOULD be both positive and negative (e.g., can an user without proper role access a protected ressource).

-3. **Abuse Case Tests:** For *risk class >= [HIGH]*, teams SHOULD test possible abuse cases and common attack vectors (e.g privilege escalation, SQLi).
+3. **Abuse Case Tests:** For *risk class >= [HIGH]*, teams SHOULD manually test possible abuse cases and common attack vectors (e.g., privilege escalation, business logic abuse) as identified using threat modeling, communicated by the business or otherwise.

 4. **Automated Execution:** Security tests of implemented security requirements and security controls (e.g., authentication or access controls) SHOULD be implemented and executed, preferably in an automatic and continuous way.